JoeyStanley/real/_posts/2016-10-31-the-importance-of-twitter.md

 ## Twitter is great

 So in the end, having a Twitter account is a lot of fun.
-I've benefitted personally and professionally, and it's definetly a worthy investment of my time.
+I've benefitted personally and professionally, and it's definitely a worthy investment of my time.